lofcz/sxscript/README.md

 - newlines are almost always discarded
 - dynamic type control.
 Optional static types.
 Implicit var declaration.
 Both `a = 0` and `var a = 0` is valid.
 In future `int a = 0` should be valid too.
 - SxScript is as permissive as possible.
 Aborting execution is always considered the last option.
 This is probably not a very good design but I love languages with this behavior (Lua).
+- exceptions are not used to control flow (return, continue, break..)

 ### Great projects I'd like to mention here
 - https://github.com/codingseb/ExpressionEvaluator